DaniPopes/uniswap-rs/README.md

 ## Quickstart

-Add this to your cargo.toml:
+Add this to your Cargo.toml:

 ```toml
 [dependencies]